lens-protocol/lens-standards/LIPs/[LIP-26].md

 ## Abstract

 <!--
 The purpose of this LIP is to introduce the concept of user ownership over their feed algorithm through a User Owned Feed Token (UOF).
-This token, attached to a user's profile, would be used to generate the user's preferred feed on any front end integrated with Lens Protocol.
+This token, attached to a user's profile, would be used to host the user's preferred feed on any front end integrated with Lens Protocol.
 -->

 ## Motivation